Skip to main content

 To know which type of grant is applied to each funding item under each Erasmus+ Action covered by this Guide, please refer to the description of each action in Part B, section “What are the funding rules?”.

-Principles applying to EU grants
+Principles applying to EU grants and other provisions

 Non-retroactivity